Pietrorossellini/cljot/README.md

 ### API

+The Cljot public API is contained within the `cljot.delta`, `cljot.compose`, and `cljot.transform` namespaces.

+### Constructing a delta

-Cljot is primarily used via a `delta` abstraction.
+Cljot models documents using the `delta` abstraction.
 A `delta` is fundamentally a vector of operations.

-The Cljot public API is contained within the `cljot.delta` namespace.

-#### Constructing a delta

 #### `delta`
 Parameterless delta constructor gives a new, empty delta: